t9md/atom-vim-mode-plus/REFACTORING_IDEA.md

 - Can eliminate instanceof check for Operator, Motion, TextObject, checking use duck typing like `_.isFunction(target.select)`. target.select return array of boolean which is result of not selection.isEmpty()

+- Why `Scroll` class is not extended from `Motion`?
+ - it extend selection when scrolling, so I believe its make sense to be Motion's child class.